Malicious-Bunny/css-exercises/grid/03-grid-layout-3/README.md

 - Take the layout one section at a time
 - You don't need to add or change anything to the HTML, but it will be helpful to look through the parent and child relationships between elements
 - Just like with Flexbox, you can easily center an item by making it into a grid
 - Don't worry about the placeholder image element stretching when resizing the browser window.
-This will be covered in the Responsive lessons
+This will be covered in the Responsive lessons.

 ## Desired Outcome

 ![desired outcome](./desired-outcome.png)